 What is HRTI?

-The Hay River Transition Initiative is a group of friends and neighbors that are developing a community-wide movement following the Transition Town model.
+Friends and neighbors who are developing a community-wide movement following the Transition Town model

 Life with lower energy consumption is inevitable, and it’s better to plan for it than to be taken by surprise.